 - A healthy gut

 - Balanced hormones

 - Reduced inflammation and toxic load

-I created this course to address the key systems involved in weight loss, especially stubborn fat around the belly.
+I created this course to address the key systems involved in weight loss for women, especially stubborn fat around the belly.

-If you want to banish belly bloat, heal your gut, and drop pounds quickly, healing the systems I teach you in the 21-Day Belly Fix course is the best place to begin.
+If you want to banish belly bloat, heal your gut, and drop pounds quickly, my 21-Day Belly Fix course is the best place to begin.

 Late spring through early fall is nature’s time of abundance!
-Prepare meals that are mostly deeply-colored vegetables (and fruits too) to insulin levels stable, and your kapha dosha balanced, and we’ll talk about why keeping kapha pacified is important for weight loss in a moment.
+Prepare meals that are mostly deeply colored vegetables (and fruits too) to keep insulin levels stable, and your kapha dosha balanced.
+We’ll talk about why keeping kapha pacified is important for weight loss in a moment.